rkrombho/getchctl/README.md

 ### Download and Install
 Just download the [latest release](https://github.com/rkrombho/getchctl/releases/) for your platform and place it anywhere on your system.
-It's of course recmmendable to extend your `$PATH` or `%PATH%` variable to the location where you plan to locate the `getchctl` or `getchctl.exe` file.
+It's of course recommendable to extend your `$PATH` or `%PATH%` variable to the location where you plan to locate the `getchctl` or `getchctl.exe` file.

 ### Configuration